innateessence/find_hosts/README.md

 * It appears that when you perform a `ping` concurrently, you get packets in unexpected places.
 * I wrote this in less than a day, having next to no previous golang experience.
 * I solved this in a hacky way that has an extremely low false negative rate, but the cost is it sends out 10 requests for every possible IP in your local network.
-* If your local CIDR is x.x.x.0/24 then this will send 256 * 10 requests and attempt to identify the real sender of the packet
+* Thism means it will send 256 * 10 requests and attempt to identify the real sender of the packet

 Disclaimer: I'm not a networking guy and hacked this together very quickly.